 - District Energy St. Paul utilizes waste heat from a biomass-fueled combined heat and power (CHP) plant, which serves as the primary heating source for the downtown system.
 The waste wood used to supply the systems comes from tree trimmings, invasive species removal, storm damage, construction debris and pallets, land-clearing, understory thinning and habitat restoration, and forest residuals.
 By collecting this waste wood, District Energy helps communities and organizations with their management of these residuals and turns a waste product into a renewable source of electricity and heat.
 We focus on collecting most of our biomass from a 60 mile radius of the plant to keep things as local as possible and manage our transportation inputs.
 District Energy’s CHP plant uses wood residuals as primary feedstock, supplying up to 90% of the fuel needed to produce approximately 25 MW of electricity for the grid and 65 MW of heat for District Energy customers.
 On average, the hot water supplied for your heating system is 40-50% renewable and carbon-free.
 We avoid approximately 106,000 tons of carbon per year through biomass-driven combined heat and power.

 - District Energy St. Paul has committed to becoming carbon neutral by 2050.
-The organization has already made notable progress on carbon reduction targets over the years, reducing carbon emissions by 70% between 2000 and 2019.
+The organization has already made notable progress on carbon reduction targets over the years, reducing carbon emissions by 70% between 2000 and 2019 and eliminated coal from the fuel supply in 2019.
 To achieve regular reductions, District Energy has an aspirational goal of 7% reductions each year, based on a commitment to efficiency improvements in production, distribution, and customer buildings.
 This target was set to emphasize the recommendations from the United Nations Environment Programme to reduce greenhouse gas emissions by 7.6 % each year between 2020 and 2030.

 - In 2010, we added the nation’s largest solar hot water installation atop the Saint Paul RiverCentre.
 It joins 6 other solar installations as a key feature of the Saint Paul EcoDistrict.
 The carbon footprint from the high-performance solar thermal installation resulted in carbon emission reductions of approximately 460,000 pounds per year.